open-ch/pyrene/FAQ.md

 ## Requirements for using Pyrene ?
 1. The requirements for using the `Pyrene`, `Pyrene-graphs` and `Tuktuktwo` subprojects are set as a `peerDepenencies` in their own `package.json`, each.

-2. nodejs 12 or higher
+2. nodejs 12 or higher with npm

-3. npm not higher than 6

 ## How to use Pyrene ?